Modern Arnis: History

 During this time he experimented with different forms of titles and leadership in the art.
 The International Modern Arnis Federation Philippines would come to be the lead Modern Arnis organization in the Philippines, and the Deutscher Arnis Verband of Germany would be the lead organization in Europe.
 In the United States, the International Modern Arnis Federation (IMAF) was the principal organization as far as certification was concerned, but the founder created a variety of titles that indicated some level of organizational or leadership authority in the art (as opposed to titles such as guro ("teacher") or Punong Guro ("Head teacher") that recognized teaching and/or technical ability).
 Most prominent among these titles were Datu, meaning a chieftain or leader, awarded in this order to Shishir Inocalla, Kelly Worden and Ric "Bong" Jornales (of Arnis Sikaran) (all in the 1980s), Dieter Knuettel (1996), Tim Hartman and David Hoffman (both in 2000); and Master of Tapi-Tapi, awarded to Jeff Delaney, Chuck Gauss, Jim Ladis, Gaby Roloff, Randi Schea, Ken Smith, and Brian Zawilinski.
-The Masters of Tapi-Tapi titles were created to provide leadership and steerage for the IMAF following Remy Presas' passing; the title of Master of Tapi Tapi denotes those who have attained the highest level of proficiency in Modern Arnis and these titles are separate from and above rank.
+The title of Master of Tapi Tapi denotes those who have attained the high level of proficiency in Modern Arnis' Tapi - Tapi.
 The Datus were expected to take leadership roles that might see them move in different, and perhaps less conventional, directions.
 Through 2001, however, the art remained largely united under the founder.

 In the wake of the 2001 death of Remy Presas, there was a splintering of the remaining leadership of Modern Arnis.
 The IMAF, the organization of record for North American Modern Arnis practitioners, split into two subgroups, one headed by Randi Schea and one headed by Jeff Delaney; the remaining five Masters of Tapi-Tapi associated with the group led by Randi Schea.
 Remy Presas' son Remy P. Presas and his siblings formed a group following his father's death, and Tim Hartman and Dieter Knuettel increased the independence of their organizations (the WMAA and DAV, respectively).
 In 2012 Randi Schea and Jim Ladis retired from the IMAF.
 In 2018, Brian Zawilinski, the senior-most Master of Tapi Tapi, resigned from the IMAF and operates independently worldwide.

 In many ways, the situation is analogous to what occurred in the Jeet Kune Do and American Kenpo communities following the deaths of their popular and charismatic founders.
 In particular, the question of how high-ranking arnisadors should test for higher rank has been settled by different organizations in different ways.
 In some cases this has caused controversy.
 The art is healthy and continues to attract students.

-Current practitioners of Modern Arnis or arts strongly influenced by Modern Arnis who are prominent include: Bambit Dulay, Rene Tongson, Tim Hartman, Chuck Gauss, Ken Smith, Brian Zawilinski, Dan Anderson, Bram Frank, Kelly Worden, Rodel Dagooc and Dieter Knuettel.
+Current practitioners of Modern Arnis or arts strongly influenced by Modern Arnis who are prominent include: Bambit Dulay, Rene Tongson, Tim Hartman, Tye Botting, Chuck Gauss, Ken Smith, Kelly Worden, Rodel Dagooc and Dieter Knuettel.
 Modern Arnis continues to be taught worldwide.